Code-Institute-Submissions/Love-food-stop-waste/README.md

     * This website was shared with friends and family to test it's usability and identify any issues.
     They found the website easy to use, were able to intuitively navigate through the pages and didn't experience any other issues.

+* **Performance Testing**
+    * Performance testing was carried out using **Lighthouse** in Chrome Dev Tools.
+    Following it's recommendations some steps have been carried out:
+        * Images were resized and compressed to improve performance and speed.
+        * `aria-label` was added to the button elements to improve accessibility.

 * **Compatibility Testing**
-    * Compatibility and responsivness of the website was extensively tested across multiple browsers (Chrome, Safari, Microsoft Edge, Fire Fox) and on muliple screen size devices
+    * Compatibility and responsiveness of the website was extensively tested across multiple browsers (Chrome, Safari, Microsoft Edge, Fire Fox) and on muliple screen size devices
     (iPhone 5, 6, 7, PLus, X, Microsoft Lumia 950; Kindle Fire HDH, iPad, iPad Pro, Samsung Galaxy S5) using Chrome Devtools.
     Initial tests revealed that on all browsers on the first two pages the fixed navbar was scrolling up halfway.
 It was identified that the overflow of the images below caused this bug.
     This bug was fixed by adding `col-12` and `px-0` Bootstrap classes to the divs.